-At the Panama City law firm of Walborsky & Bradley, PLLC, we will help you submit an initial claim or appeal a denial of your claim.
+At the Panama City law firm of Walborsky Bradley & Fleming, PLLC, we will help you submit an initial claim or appeal a denial of your claim.
 It costs you nothing to meet with one of our lawyers to find out if you have a claim for medical treatment and a portion of your wages while you are away from your job.

 Learn About Your Options From An Experienced Florida Attorney

 In the workplace, back injuries are frequently caused by falls, vehicle accidents and repetitive or heavy lifting.
 If a negligent third party was involved — such as the manufacturer of a defective ladder — we can file a separate personal injury lawsuit for additional damages, including pain and suffering.

 A back injury can cause problems ranging from severe pain to paralysis.
 Some of the most common back injuries include:

 - Compressed spinal disks

 - Pinched spinal nerves

 - Disk herniation, slipped disks and ruptured disks

 - Degenerative disk disease that is worsened by an on-the-job injury

 Helping You Get The Maximum Amount Of Compensation For Your Serious Injuries